 - hives or swelling

-Since SLIT is proven to be a safe treatment method, patients are able to treat themselves in their own home.
-Your ENT doctor may recommend periodic appointments so that he or she can monitor your physical responses to allergy drops.
+Since SLIT is a safe treatment method, patients can treat themselves in their own homes.
+Your ENT doctor may recommend periodic appointments so that they can monitor your physical responses to allergy drops.

 In the United States, patients have been using allergy shots for many years now.
-As mentioned, many studies have proven its effectiveness and its benefits for patients.
-We are anxiously awaiting FDA approval within the United States.
+Many studies have proven the effectiveness and benefits of allergy shots for patients.
+We are anxiously awaiting FDA approval.
 Unfortunately, the FDA has not yet approved allergy drops.
 However, as documented, allergy drops are frequently prescribed in Europe.

 Many people often compare allergy drops and allergy shots.
 We feel that allergy drops are an excellent treatment option for patients who cannot use allergy injections (shots).
-Some reasons they cannot use the allergy injections method include: time constraints, needle phobia, and/or they are taking certain medications that may prevent the use of allergy shots.
+Reasons to avoid allergy injections include time constraints, needle phobia, or medications that may prevent the use of allergy shots.